stepanataccolade/docsv2/sources/ci_configure.md

 ```
 In the above example, replace the repo/image name with your image name and the tags with the ones you need for your image.

+<a name="matrix_builds"></a>
 ## Running multiple builds per commit

 In most cases, you want to trigger one build for each commit/pull request to your repository.
 However, there are times when you might want to trigger multiple builds for a single code change.
 For example, you might want to test against multiple versions of Ruby, multiple aspect ratios for your Selenium tests, or multiple environment variables.

-This scenario is handled by our matrix build feature.
-In simple terms, the following yml configs will trigger multiple builds -
+This scenario is handled by our matrix build feature, so the following yml configs will trigger multiple builds -

 - specifying more than one language version
 - specifying more than one variable in the ```env``` section